30 Adorable Ways to Dress Up Plain Halloween Candy

 Make your sweets downright spooky by crafting coffin-shape favor boxes.
 Use our downloadable pattern to cut out a coffin shape from gray cardstock.
 Assemble box and secure with tape or glue.
 Use letter stickers or handwrite "RIP" on the front of the box.
 Glue a small red rhinestone above the "I" and rub edges of box with chalk.
 Fill with skeleton chocolate molds, small toys, or other goodies; tie closed with ribbon.
 Each coffin will open to a hair-raising surprise!

 Mix up a concoction of colorful candy that looks festive in a see-through beaker.
 Print our free labels and embellish with grommets or washers.
 Drill a hole in the center of a 3-inch wooden circle and paint orange; let dry.
 Center a washer over the hole and push a screw eye through.
 Screw into the wide end of a cork.
 Thread ball chain through the screw eye and label.

 Mini Candy Bar Treat Bag

-Halloween candy bars get a mini makeover in this sweet Halloween party favor idea.
+Bite-size Halloween candy bars get a mini makeover in this sweet Halloween party favor idea.
 Print our free label, available below, onto white paper; cut out to measure 3-3/16x1-5/ 8-inches.
-Trim the top corners using a curved-edge paper punch; adhere to a piece of purple cardstock with a glue stick.
-Cut around the purple card stock 1/16 inch beyond the label and trim the top corners of the purple cardstock using the punch.
+Trim the top corners using a curved-edge paper punch; adhere to a piece of purple cardstock using a glue stick.
+Cut around the purple cardstock 1/16 inch beyond the label and trim the top corners of the purple cardstock using the punch.
 To make the candy bar sleeves, cut a 1-1/2x3-inch rectangle from scraps of patterned paper.
-Wrap the patterned paper around the candy bars and secure with double-sided tape.
+Wrap the patterned paper around the candy bars and secure with double-stick tape.
 Slide the candy bars into a 4-inch clear sack and use tape to attach to the back of the label.